-Before the company can apply temporary unemployment for economic reasons for white collar employees, it must in principle first conclude a company CBA, unless a specific CBA was concluded at the sectoral level.1 This implies that negotiations, concerning among others the amount of the supplement that the employer will pay, the measures to maintain employment as much as possible and the maximum duration of the suspension, have taken place.
+In addition, the company must in principle first conclude a company CBA, unless a specific CBA was concluded at the sectoral level.
+This implies that negotiations, concerning among others the amount of the supplement that the employer will pay, the measures to maintain employment as much as possible and the maximum duration of the suspension, have taken place.
 If the negotiations with the trade union delegation do not lead to an agreement within two weeks or if there is no trade union delegation within the company, the company can draw up a business plan instead or a CBA.
 This business plan must be sent to the FPS ELSD where it will be treated by the Business Plan Commission, which will decide on the plan within two weeks.